freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-javascript/escape-sequences-in-strings.md

 *Note that the backslash itself must be escaped in order to display as a backslash.*

+*Carriage return `\r` and newline `\n` are defined separately according to the ASCII standard, which was originally developed for teleprinters.
+On a teleprinter, the carriage return would move the print head back to the start position, while newline would advance the paper reel by one line.
+In Javascript, to advance to the next line of a string, it is convention to use newline `\n`.*

 # --instructions--

 Assign the following three lines of text into the single variable `myStr` using escape sequences.